zifeng175mo/dynamo/lib/bindings/python/README.md

 # Performance

-The performance impacts of synchrononizing the Python and Rust async runtimes is a critical consideration when optimizing the performance of a highly concurrent and parallel distributed system.
+The performance impacts of synchronizing the Python and Rust async runtimes is a critical consideration when optimizing the performance of a highly concurrent and parallel distributed system.

 The Python GIL is a global critical section and is ultimately the death of parallelism.
 To compound that, when Rust async futures become ready, accessing the GIL on those async event loop needs to be considered carefully.
-Under high load, accessing the GIL or performing CPU intenstive tasks on on the event loop threads can starve out other async tasks for CPU resources.
+Under high load, accessing the GIL or performing CPU intensive tasks on on the event loop threads can starve out other async tasks for CPU resources.
 However, performing a `tokio::task::spawn_blocking` is not without overheads as well.